WhitmanCS370/sp24-lab12/README.md

 Then increasing the number of lines to 50 and verify the program crashes as described.

 * Why does `open_log` need the line `global LOG`?
-What happens if it is removed?
+What happens if it is removed? nothing happedn if it is removed
 * Why doesn’t the `log` function need this statement?
+It needs the statement because openlog is writing to the file while log is just reading from it.

 ### Section 2: Windowing
 Run